 Second Chance

-Three Presidents and the Crisis of America Superpower1
+Three Presidents and the Crisis of America Superpower

 Index

-Following the collapse of the Soviet Union and the end of the Cold War, American leaders, without any official international blessing, simply began to act like global leaders.
-A close historic precedent was set in 1876 when the British Parliament, with a de facto coronation, designated Queen Victoria empress of India.
+Following the collapse of the Soviet Union and the end of the Cold War, American leaders without any official international blessing simply began to act like global leaders.
+A close historic precedent was set in 1876 when the British Parliament with a de facto coronation designated Queen Victoria empress of India.
 Less than twenty-five years later, Britain became involved in two successive distant, self-destructive, protracted, guerrilla Boer Wars which discredited the "liberal " British empire, gave Hitler the model for concentration camps, and saw the rendition of prisoners to confinement in distant British-held islands.
-Symptomatic of America's supremacy was an increased frequency of military engagement in combat and coercive operations.
+Symptomatic of Brittan's supremacy was an increased frequency of military engagement in combat and coercive operations.

 America's emergence as the world's most powerful state saddled Washington leadership with three new central missions: